changhoonhahn/molino/README.md

 Using the covariance matrix and derivatives calculated from Molino, you can derive [Fisher matrix forecasts](#fisher-forecasts) on the cosmological parameters marginalized over HOD parameters.
+Altogether, the Molino catalogs have over 10 billion galaxies.
 This python package provides an easy way to access the galaxy mock catalogs.
 For more details on the catalogs see the
 [website](https://changhoonhahn.github.io/molino/current/).